18 Months (£7000)

 This role could be called an HR Consultant or an HR Business Partner in different organisations.
 Individuals in this role will use their HR expertise to provide and lead the delivery of HR solutions to business challenges, together with tailored advice to the business in a number of HR areas, typically to mid-level and senior managers.
-They could be in a generalist role, where they provide support across a range of HR areas – likely to be the Core HR option; or a specialist role, where they focus on and have in depth expertise in a specific area of HR – likely to be Resourcing, Total Reward, Organisation Development, or HR Operations.
+They could be in a generalist role, where they provide support across a range of HR areas – likely to be the Core HR option; or a specialist role, where they focus on and have in-depth expertise in a specific area of HR – likely to be Resourcing, Total Reward, Organisation Development, or HR Operations.
 Whichever of these is chosen, they will have a good grounding across the whole range of HR disciplines as this is contained in both of the qualification options included in this standard.

-The learners will also be observed in the workplace on at least 3 occasions to identify the standards of competence are being met.
+The learners will also be observed in the workplace on at least 2 occasions to identify the standards of competence that are being met.
 There will also be recorded professional discussions covering competence towards the standard.